Best small automatic cars 2022

 We loved the latest SEAT Ibiza when it arrived in 2017 – so much so it won our Supermini of the Year award, in particular, because it introduced much of VW’s latest tech to the class.
 The Ibiza shares all its key engineering with the VW Polo and Audi A1, and has a seriously grown-up feel – it’s easy to mistake for the bigger SEAT Leon from behind the wheel.

-Under the bonnet one of the stars of the show is the VW Group’s three-cylinder 1.0-litre, 114bhp engine, which can be had in the Ibiza mated to the Group’s excellent seven-speed DSG automatic gearbox.
+Under the bonnet one of the stars of the show is the VW Group’s three-cylinder 1.0-litre, 109bhp engine, which can be had in the Ibiza mated to the Group’s excellent seven-speed DSG automatic gearbox.
+Unfortunately it isn't offered in the first two trims, though, only available with FR and above.

-The smooth changing unit is a pleasure to use, and only adds the tiniest of fuel consumption penalties – SEAT quotes 58mpg against 59mpg for the manual.
-In our book that makes it well worth the extra cost of a little over £1,000, at least for drivers who want a relaxing drive in town or traffic.
+The smooth changing unit is a pleasure to use, and only adds the tiniest of fuel consumption penalties – SEAT quotes 48.7mpg against up to 52.3mpg for the manual.
+In our book that makes it well worth the extra cost of a little more than £1,000, at least for drivers who want a relaxing drive in town or traffic.
 It’s also good fun if you want to change gears manually and take advantage of the Ibiza’s great handling, which mixes good grip with great body control and a decently comfortable ride.
-Performance isn’t bad either with 0-62mph in 9.5 seconds, which is only a couple of tenths slower than the manual version, while the 1.0-litre engine feels relaxed and refined at motorway cruising speeds.
+Performance isn’t bad either with 0-62mph in 10.3 seconds, which matches the manual version, while the 1.0-litre engine feels relaxed and refined at motorway cruising speeds.
 With the latest VW Group infotainment and safety kit on the Ibiza menu too, it adds up to a great all-round experience.

 Audi A1 S Tronic

-That parts sharing stretches to engines and gearboxes, and while Audi brands its auto S tronic, it's the same seven-speed DSG box you'll get in other VW group models, although it's offered on more engines here.
-The 1.0 TFSI 95PS, 1.0 TFSI 116PS and 1.5 150PS petrols can all be had with it, and it comes in SE, Sport, S line and Vorsprung trims.
+That parts sharing stretches to engines and gearboxes, and while Audi brands its auto S tronic, it's the same seven-speed DSG box you'll get in other VW Group models, although it's offered on more engines here.
+The 1.0 '25' TFSI 95PS, '30' 110PS and 116PS and '35' 1.5 150PS petrols can all be had with it, and it comes in Technik, Sport, S line and Black Edition trims.

 The A1 is one of the more expensive superminis around.
 But it still feels like an Audi inside, with first-rate build quality and plenty of upgrades available.
 However, keep an eye on the options, because you could easily be spending £30k on a supermini if you're carefree with the options.